jakubboucek/docker-lamp-devstack/README.md

 ### Debugging CLI with PhpStorm

-With PhpStorm you can ando debug the CLI scripts.
+With PhpStorm you can also debug the CLI scripts.
 But you need set the Server name, [PhpStorm requires it to mapping paths](https://blog.jetbrains.com/phpstorm/2012/03/new-in-4-0-easier-debugging-of-remote-php-command-line-scripts/).

 In [`docker-compose.yml`](docker-compose-debug.yml) file just add Environment variable `PHP_IDE_CONFIG` with `serverName` parameter: